shubhamraut0209/Data-Analyst-Internship-Projects/README.md

 ---

-## 🚀 Purpose
+## 🎯 Objective
-To demonstrate applied data analytics skills in a business setting through internship-driven deliverables and learnings.
+To demonstrate **applied data analytics skills in a professional setting**, translating raw data into actionable insights through structured analysis, statistical thinking, and clear storytelling.